 - Avoid foot traffic or vehicular traffic on frozen turf as it can increase damage.

-If you have any questions, please contact us and a representative will be able to help you with your question.
+If you have any questions, please contact us at 1-888-2MASSEY (262-7739) and a representative will be able to help you with your question.